mcelduffjames/ecf/README.md

 ## Week of July 17 - July 21, 2017
 1. Monday: Validation for Action Resolution Tracking.
 Trying to figure out "Apps Booked From This Morning" error in Docs Received.
 2. Tuesday: Action Resolution Validation.
 Everything works well except the latest date.
 Working to resolve EF_Contracts MaxDate, and fix data for VEF Monthly Snapshot.
 Started to work on limiting access times of Rate Plan Surveillance to LeaseWorks database.
+3. Wednesday: